focus-trap/focus-trap/README.md

 ## Development

 Because of the nature of the functionality, involving keyboard and click and (especially) focus events, JavaScript unit tests don't make sense.
 After all, JSDom does not fully support focus events.
 Since the demo was developed to also be the test, we use Cypress to automate running through all demos in the demo page.

+## Help

+### Testing in JSDom

+> ⚠️ JSDom is not officially supported.
+Your mileage may vary, and tests may break from one release to the next (even a patch or minor release).
+>
+> This topic is just here to help with what we know may affect your tests.

+In general, a focus trap is best tested in a full browser environment such as Cypress, Playwright, or Nightwatch where a full DOM is available.

+Sometimes, that's not entirely desirable, and depending on what you're testing, you may be able to get away with using JSDom (e.g. via Jest), but you'll have to configure your traps using the `tabbableOptions.displayCheck: 'none'` option.

+See [Testing tabbable in JSDom](https://github.com/focus-trap/tabbable#testing-in-jsdom) for more details.

 # Contributing